athaarsager/dragonslayer-game/README.md

 # DRAGONSLAYER

 ## Live Project
-(Play in full-screen mode for best experience) https://dragonslayer-game.vercel.app/
+Play in full-screen mode for best experience:

+https://dragonslayer-game.vercel.app/

+## Controls
+Arrow keys: Change Selection

+Enter and Spacebar: Confirm

+Backspace and Shift: Return to Previous Menu

 ## Description
 A text-and-turn-based rpg where you are tasked with slaying a dragon!
 The final version of this game will include two different endings you can unlock based upon your choices, though the current version only features one.

 This was developed with a C# api for the backend and a JavaScript/React frontend.

-## Controls
-Arrow keys: Change Selection
-Enter and Spacebar: Confirm
-Backspace and Shift: Return to Previous Menu

 ## Screenshots
 ![Title Screen](./dragonslayer_frontend/public/images/title_screenshort.png)